Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Introduction

-Besides the PGS optimality guarantee, the running time is an important characteristic of simulation algorithms.
-In general, the running time of simulation algorithms provides a clue or an upper bound to the difficulty of given class of simulation problems.
-Also, estimating the running times of simulation algorithms helps determining the computational resources needed for producing a suitable solution.
-The running time also serves as a measurement to compare different simulation algorithms that achieve the same optimality guarantee; see also \cite{mahen17b} for supportive discussions.
-In this paper, we do not distinguish the difference in simulation cost for different decision variables, and we evaluate the running time by the expected simulation costs, i.e., the expected number of replications of simulations that are run.
-We prove upper bounds on the expected simulation cost for our proposed simulation algorithms that achieve the PGS guarantee.
-The upper bound on expected simulation cost holds for any convex problem that is sent to the simulation algorithm.
-(Instead, if the target is to select the best system, the expected simulation cost for any algorithm can be arbitrarily large, and there exists no upper bound on expected simulation cost for an algorithm that works for all convex problems.)
-The upper bound demonstrates a quadratic dependence on the decision space dimension $d$, which are of key interest for high-dimensional large-scale problems.
-As a comparison, if the convex structure is not present or utilized, the simulation costs to achieve PGS guarantee can be exponential in the dimension $d$.
-We also provide lower bounds on the expected simulation costs that are needed for any possible simulation algorithm.
-The lower and upper bounds of expected simulation costs imply the limit of algorithm performance and provide directions to improving existing simulation algorithms.
+In order to compare algorithms that all return a solution that achieves the PGS optimality guarantee, we use the metric of expected simulation cost.
+Intuitively here but with exact definition to follow in the main body of this work, the expected simulation cost is described by the expected number of simulation replications that are run over the decision space, in order to achieve a solution with the PGS guarantee.
+We prove upper bounds on the expected simulation cost for our proposed simulation-optimization algorithms that achieve the PGS guarantee.
+The \revisee{proven} upper bounds show a low-order polynomial dependence on the decision space dimension $d$.
+Note that the upper bounds hold for any arbitrary convex problem.
+As a comparison, if the convex structure is not present or utilized, the expected simulation cost to achieve the PGS guarantee can easily be exponential in the dimension $d$.
+We also provide lower bounds on the expected simulation costs that are needed for any possible simulation-optimization algorithm.
+The lower and upper bounds of expected simulation costs imply the limit of algorithm performance and provide directions to improving existing simulation-optimization algorithms.
+In general, we refer readers to \cite{mahen17b} and \cite{zhong2021knockout} for more detailed discussions on the use of simulation costs and upper/lower bounds on the order of simulation costs to analyze and compare algorithms.